ibm-cloud-docs/cloud-object-storage/developers.md

     ```
     {: pre}

-3. Next, create an instance of {{site.data.keyword.cos_full_notm}} specifying the name for the instance, the ID, and the wanted Standard plan.
-Now you have a CRN for the instance.
+3. Next, create an instance of {{site.data.keyword.cos_full_notm}} specifying the name for the instance  Now you have a CRN for the instance.

     ```sh
     ibmcloud resource service-instance-create <instance-name> cloud-object-storage <plan> global
     ```
     {: pre}

-If you encounter the error `No resource group targeted` when trying to create a new instance.
-This indicates that the default resource group is not available and that a resource group must be explicitly set.
+ it indicates that the default resource group is not available and that a resource group must be explicitly set.
 A list of available resource groups can be found using `ibmcloud resource groups` and the target can be set with `ibmcloud target -g <resource-group>`.
 {: tip}

 The [Getting Started guide](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) walks through the basic steps of creating buckets and objects, as well as inviting users and creating policies.
 A list of basic 'curl' commands can be found [here](/docs/cloud-object-storage?topic=cloud-object-storage-curl).